THE EARLY DAYS

 Hq.
 Sq.
 3rd Bomb.
 Gp.
 (L), Savannah Army Air Base, Savannah, Ga.

-That was not enought time to get to Watertown and back, but my sister, Shirley, was working in Wash.
+That was not enough time to get to Watertown and back, but my sister, Shirley, was working in Wash.
 D.C., and my old boyhood friend, Erv Von Wald and family were living there.
 On Dec 6, 1941 I rode a bus to D.C., Shirley and Erv met me and I stayed out at Von Walds.
 We were eating Sunday dinner on Dec.
-7, and Erv and I had walked up to the local drug store to get ice cream when we heard the news bullitin on the radio about the attack on Pearl Harbour.
+7, and Erv and I had walked up to the local drug store to get ice cream when we heard the news bulletin on the radio about the attack on Pearl Harbour.
 That nite I received a telegram to report back to the base immediately.
 There were no buses out until Mon. nite, so Erv gave me a whirlwind tour of our Nations Capitol that day, and we were standing outside the Capitol Bldg. taking photographs when Pres.
 Roosevelt was giving his famous "Day of Infamy" speech.
 That nite I boarded a bus back to the base.

 Capitol Building on the morning of Dec.
 8,